 Planning for a simple embarkation bag has always topped our list of essential embarkation tips.
-This advice applies whether you are travelling to your embarkation port several days in advance of your cruise, or flying in the same day.
+This advice applies whether you are traveling to your embarkation port several days in advance of your cruise, or flying in the same day.
 Either way, you should expect various wait times after you arrive at the pier, and you will need to plan accordingly.
-Your carry on cruise bag will have everything you need to actually board the cruise ship, check in, and get comfortable while you’re waiting for your luggage to arrive to your cabin.
+Your carry-on cruise bag will have everything you need to actually board the cruise ship, check-in, and get comfortable while you’re waiting for your luggage to arrive at your cabin.

 Related Content: Here Are The 37 Clever Travel Hacks That Make Family Trips Easier

 This post contains affiliate links that could result in a commission to this website (at no additional cost to you).
 Visit our Disclosures Page for more information.

 The Cruise Luggage Process

 When you arrive at the pier, workers will be standing by to take your luggage and arrange for it to get onto the ship.
 Each piece of luggage will have a color-coded tag that identifies to which stateroom the luggage should be directed.
 The luggage will be screened and then delivered to the appropriate staterooms.

 Since there are typically thousands of passengers arriving in a short window, most of whom likely have more than one piece of luggage, this process requires some time.
 And, the precise window is not predictable.

 You may be lucky, and your luggage arrives shortly after you do.
 We were once so lucky that our luggage was actually waiting for us outside our cabin door by the time we finished checking in and made our way upstairs!
 And, there have been many times when the luggage arrived within an hour of walking into our cabin.
 But the more frequent scenario, and the one you should plan for, is that it will take several hours before you are reunited with your bags.

 Not only may it take several hours for your bags to arrive, but your bags also may not all arrive at the same time.